vigetlabs/microcosm/README.md

 responses to actions, they modify state.

-Microcosm will use `getInitialState` to produce the initial value for the subset a store manages.
+Microcosm will use `getInitialState` to produce the initial value for the subset a store manages when an instance is started.

 Unlike actions, stores must be registered with the system.
 There are two reason for this.
 First: to tell Microcosm what Stores should be